ajv-validator/ajv/README.md

   - `true` - coerce scalar data types.
   - `"array"` - in addition to coercions between scalar types, coerce scalar data to an array with one element and vice versa (as required by the schema).

-##### Asynchronous validation options

-- _transpile_: Requires [ajv-async](https://github.com/ajv-validator/ajv-async) package.
-It determines whether Ajv transpiles compiled asynchronous validation function.
-Option values:
-  - `undefined` (default) - transpile with [nodent](https://github.com/MatAtBread/nodent) if async functions are not supported.
-  - `true` - always transpile with nodent.
-  - `false` - do not transpile; if async functions are not supported an exception will be thrown.

 ##### Advanced options

 - _meta_: add [meta-schema](http://json-schema.org/documentation.html) so it can be used by other schemas (true by default).
 If an object is passed, it will be used as the default meta-schema for schemas that have no `$schema` keyword.
 This default meta-schema MUST have `$schema` keyword.